eliseylchan/RPr-Chakraborty-2021/docs/report/chan-analysis-plan.md

 2\.
 Improve the format of the "missing data" table (line 351).

 3\.
-Add titles and numbers to the figures to help the reader refer to them from the discussion.
+Adding numbers to the figures to help the reader refer to them from the discussion.
 This reproduced study has more figures than the original study, so it is necessary to label the figures in order to refer to them.

 ## Results: Visualization and Interpretation